+- 6. FY18-19:

+- d.
+Percentage with an Educational Gain ELA

+- 4. FY16-17:

+- 5. FY17-18:

+- 6. FY18-19:

 - 2. Describe how the program will meet, or continue to meet, educational advancement performance goals.

 - 3. Describe the efforts and/or success of the program in transitioning participants from ELA into ABE/ASE.
-Include:
+Include only FY18-19:

-- a.
-Number of participants
+- c.
+Number of participants transitioned from ELA into ABE/ASE

-- b.
-Percentage of participants
+- d.Percentage of participants transitioned from ELA into ABE/ASE

-- 4. Describe the efforts to work with participants at the lowest levels of literacy.
-Include Number Served:
+- 4. Describe the efforts to work with participants at the lowest levels of literacy for FY18-19.

+- c.
+Include Number Served in low literacy levels

 - 5. Describe efforts and success in helping participants gain or retain employment.
-Include:
+Include for FY18-19:

-- a.
+- c.
 Number of participants

-- b.
+- d.
 Percentage of participants

 - 6. Describe efforts and success in helping participants obtain a high school equivalency certificate.
-Include:
+Include for FY18-19:

-- a.
+- c.
 Number of participants

-- b.
+- d.
 Percentage of participants

 - 7. Describe efforts and success in helping participants to transition to postsecondary education.
-Include:
+Include for FY18-19:

 - a.
 Number of participants

-- b.
-Percentage of participants
+- b.Percentage of participants

 - 8. Describe efforts and success in helping participants to obtain postsecondary and/or industry recognized credentials.
-Include:
+Include for FY18-19:

 - a.
 Number of participants

-- b.
-Percentage of participants
+- b.Percentage of participants

-Section C: Local Workforce Development Board Plan Alignment and Community Partnerships
+Section C: Local Workforce Development Board Plan Alignment and Community Partnerships (Total Points 40)